Action Plans with Armed Forces and Armed Groups

 - providing regular and unimpeded access to military camps and bases for child protection actors;

-- developing child specific release and reintegration programmes;
+- developing release and reintegration programmes for children;

-- strengthening birth registration systems and national awareness raising campaign to prevent recruitment of children:
+- strengthening birth registration systems and national campaigns to raise awareness and to prevent the recruitment of children:

 - prosecuting those violating the rights of children.

-A party to conflict shall be eligible for de-listing upon United Nations verification if all activities have been successfully implemented.
+A party to conflict shall be eligible for de-listing upon United Nations verification when all activities have been successfully implemented.

 Signed action plans

-To date, 17 listed parties have signed action plans, including 5 Government forces and 12 non-State armed groups.
-Of those 17, only 5 parties fully complied with the action plan and were subsequently de-listed.
+To date, 20 listed parties have signed action plans, including 6 Government forces and 14 non-State armed groups.
+Of those, 5 parties fully complied with the action plan and were subsequently de-listed.

 The United Nations engages in child protection dialogue with armed forces or armed groups for the purpose of developing and implementing time-bound action plans.
 Entering into dialogue to achieve agreements on action plans does not constitute recognition of an armed force or group.